Nature40/rtlsdr_fcu/README.md

 Pipe stdin to stderr, but terminates if nothing has been sent for some time.

 Flags:
   -h, --help       Show context-sensitive help (also try --help-long and --help-man).
+  -v, --verbose    logging to stderr
   -e, --cmd=CMD    command to be executed afterwards
-      --sh       execute the command within a "sh"
+      --sh         execute the command within a "sh" -b, --buf=65536  buffer size in bytes
-  -v, --verbose  logging to stderr

 Args:
   <timeout>  duration until termination, e.g., 5s